brightboy373/Content-Analysis/README.md

 ### Data Modeling:
 Once the data was clean, I modeled the datasets by linking the 3 tables with VLOOKUP.
-Using SUMIF, I calculated the total reactions for each content category to uncover engagement trends.
 I copied all the datasets in different sheets in one workbook, this is to make it easier for me to reference and merge them in one sheet.
 By doing these I will have all the columns I need for my analysis and visualization.
 Using Vlookup to merge the table.

 To link these datasets in Excel I have to understand the relationships between one datasets and other.
 Reaction_Type is a primary key in ReactionTypes Table but a foreign key in Reactions Table, that’s a relationship and possible link merge both tables.
 The ContentID is a primary key in Content Table and also a secondary key in Reactions Table.

-I needed Reaction scores from Reaction Table and Content categories from Content table, so in one table I can have ContentID, Content categories, Reaction_Types, Reaction scores, and Date in one sheet so that I can have all the rows required for my analysis.
+I needed Reaction scores from Reactions Table then Content categories and content type from Content table, so that in one table I can have ContentID, Content categories, content type, Reaction_Types, Reaction scores, and Date in one sheet, so that I can have all the rows required for my analysis.

-On my fact table (Reactions Table), I will create a new column for Content category and Reaction Scores, then use Vlookup on the column created to drag the content category from content table and reaction scores on reactiontype table.
+On my fact table (Reactions Table), I will create a new column for Content category, content type, and Reaction Scores, then use Vlookup on the column created to drag the content category from content table and reaction scores on reactiontype table.

-So I created a blank column by highlighting and right clicking on the another column, I created a column for content category in reactionS table in the same position it is indexed at content table and same for reaction scores.
-Created a column for content category and reaction scores in reactions table.
+So I created a blank column by highlighting and right clicking on the next column, I created a column for content category, content type, and reaction scores in the reactiontypes table.
-Using Vlookup to merge the table, here is the code: =VLOOKUP(A2,Content!A1:C1001,3, false).
+I Used Vlookup to merge the table by dragging the rows from content categories, content type, and reaction scores from content table and reactiontypes table to reactions table, This enabled me to have all the columns i needed in reactions table which i would use for my analysis.
+Here is the function i used and the arguments: =VLOOKUP(A2,Content!A1:C1001,3, false).
-The A2 was the lookup value from reactions table, Content!A1:C1001 (The table array covered the contentId to content_Category which is indexed 3) , false means return exact value only.
-I merged all the columns needed for the analysis in reaction sheet and I named them merged table
+The A2 was the lookup value from reactions table, Content!A1:C1001 (The table array covered from contentId to content_Category which is indexed 3 in the content table), false means return exact value only.
+I merged all the columns needed for the analysis in reaction sheet and I named them merged table.